 Does Tylenol raise blood pressure?

 Generally, Tylenol does not raise blood pressure.
-This is one reason doctors often recommend it for patients with high blood pressure, unlike many NSAIDs.
+Doctors often recommend Tylenol for people with high blood pressure.
+It does not raise blood pressure like many NSAIDs do.

 Why do doctors recommend Tylenol over ibuprofen?